rocketmlhq/rmldnn/docs/src/configuration.rst

   :width: 600
   :alt: slicer_flow.png

-**Restrictions:**
+**Slicer restrictions:**

 - The input must be one single array (e.g., a single numpy array or a single HDF5 dataset).
-- The input array must have no channel dimension (i.e., the data must be single-channel with only spatial dimensions).
+- The input array must have a channel dimension and its order must be channel-first.
-- The shape of the output tensor produced by the network must be equal to the input shape plus an extra channel dimension.
+- The shape of the output tensor produced by the network can differ from the input shape only in the number of channels, i.e., the neural network must be geometry-preserving.
 - The ``transpose`` option can only be used with 2D slices.

 Transforms sub-section